cocey/cocey.github.io/README.md

 9. Visual Basic
 10. Animation

-Frontend development for web sites.
-Also code based animations with Flash ActionScrit and attractions with JavaScript.
+Frontend development for websites.
+Also, code-based animations with Flash ActionScript and attractions with JavaScript.

-### SAM Araştırma ve Danışmanlık (Research and Consulting)
+### SAM Araştırma ve Danışmanlık (Research and Consulting)
-> March 2003 – August 2006 | Assistant of Project Manager (half time)
+> March 2003 – August 2006 | Assistant of Project Manager (half-time)

 Organizing market research operations and coordination with field teams.
-Technology and software support for team.
+Technology and software support for the team.

 ### Freelancer
 > 2001 – 2006
 > Full stack developer

-I just developed web sites with php, mysql, html, css, javascript.
-Sometimes, i also design graphics.
+I just developed websites with PHP, MySQL, HTML, CSS, and javascript.
+Sometimes, I also design graphics.

 ---